ott3r-security/eJPTv2_Notes/README.md

 This project is licensed under the [MIT License](LICENSE).

 Disclaimer - this excellent README was compiled by our good friend ChatGPT.
-Will fill out some of the secions at a later date.
+Will fill out some of the sections at a later date.
 The notes are the important part.